paulgreber/RideShareAnalysis/case_study.md

 # Case Study - Cyclistic Ride Share Data

+This document is created as part of the Google Data Analytics Professional Certificate’s Capstone Project.
+The purpose of this project is to demonstrate all the skills learned during the program and put them to use performing data analysis in a way that can be showcased as part of a portfolio of our accomplishments.

+## Background

-Cyclistic is a bike-share service operating a fleet of 5842 bicycles across 692 stations across Chicago.
+Cyclistic is a bike-share service operating a fleet of 5842 bicycles across 692 stations in Chicago.

 Cyclistic categorized their riders in one of two categories:

-* Casual riders who use single-ride passes or full-day passes
-* Riders with annual memberships.
+Casual riders who use single-ride passes or full-day passes Riders with annual memberships.

 Cyclistic's financial analysts have concluded that annual members are more profitable than casual riders.

-Cyclistic's marketing team want to create a marketing campaign designed to convert casual riders into annual members.
+As a result, the marketing team wants to create a marketing campaign designed to convert casual riders into annual members.

-Before the marketing campaign can be started trends need to be identified in Cyclistic's historical bike trip data.
+However, before the marketing campaign can be started, trends need to be identified in Cyclistic's historical bike trip data.

 ## Objective

 Cyclistic intends to create a marketing campaign designed to convert casual riders into annual members.

-To be able to do this effectively, historical bike trip data needs to be analyzed to determine any difference in how casual riders differ from annual members.
+To be able to do this effectively, the following actions will be performed:

+* Historical bike trip data will be analyzed.
+* Difference between casual riders and annual members need to be found.
+* Trends in how casual riders and annual members use Cyclistic will be identified.
+* Suggestions will be provided to the marketing team on how to use this information.

 ## Preparation